phenological/uva-plots/README.md

-# mva.methods
+# uva.plots

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mva.methods is to ...
+The goal of uva.plots is to ...

 ## Installation